Come is the first track on Prince’s fifteenth album Come.

 In 1994, four months before the album’s release, the studio promotional video of Come (using yet another recording of the track) was included in The Beautiful Experience TV movie (again credited, as was the whole project, to ).

-Basic tracking took place on 2 January 1993 at Paisley Park Studios in Chanhassen, Minnesota (during the same one-day session that produced Dark, Dolphin and Endorphinmachine).
+Basic tracking took place on 2 January 1993 at Paisley Park Studios in Chanhassen, Minnesota (during the same one-day session that produced Dark, Dolphin, Dream, Endorphinmachine and Laurianne).
 This version has no repeated chorus, and sounds more like a jam than a fully-finished song.

 It was played over the PA before the 16 April 1993, Universal Amphitheatre, Universal City, CA, USA show.

 The version used in Glam Slam Ulysses was recorded at some point between April and August 1993 (most likely during the May 1993 sessions at Paisley Park Studios focusing on the Glam Slam Ulysses show and the planned Come musical).

 Come was planned as the second track on the Papa EP for release on Prince’s birthday, 7 June 1993, but was later abandoned.